ByteWelder/Decktility/docs/bom.md

 - Other things like wire, soldering gear, 3D printer.
 - Electrical wire: 24 AWG for power and 28 AWG for silicon. (silicon, not plastic)
 - SS12F15 mini slide switch
+- Electronic switch control board (see below)
 - (optional) Elastic jewelry wire, 1mm, transparent

+## Electronic switch control board

+I used a [module](pics/fet-module.jpg) that you can find on AliExpress/Amazon.
+The module itself is too large, so it needed to be transplanted onto an experiment board.
+You could either buy such a module and transplant the components, or you can buy the components individually.

+Check the assembly guide for the schematics.